neuhalje/bouncy-gpg/README.md

 ## LICENSE

-This code is placed under the WTFPL.
+This code is placed under the Apache License 2.0.
 Don't forget to adhere to the BouncyCastle License (http://bouncycastle.org/license.html).